-Following the acquisition of the Blue group, the EuropaCorp Group now operates in four different areas constituting as many "operating segments" under IFRS 8, detailed below:
+The EuropaCorp Group operates in three different areas constituting as many "operating segments" under IFRS 8, detailed below:

-- Production and Distribution of films: This segment includes all operations involving films, i.e. distribution to theaters, video release, TV sales, international sales, licensing and partnerships, line production, income from coproduction, etc. - Production and Distribution of TV films and series: This segment covers all operations for TV films and series carried out by subsidiaries of EuropaCorp Television, fully owned since July 30, 2014 by EuropaCorp and EuropaCorp TV.
-This segment's duration of production cycles, funding means and the elements generating the margin are different from the segment "Production and Distribution of films", which justifies the existence of a separate operating segment. - Events: This segment comprises all operations to run events inside or outside La Cité du Cinéma and corresponds to the activities of Blue Event, fully consolidated since February 28, 2013 following the capital increase through contribution in kind. - Other: This segment includes all related activities not directly connected to the screening of films in theaters or their broadcasting on TV, i.e. book publishing, advertising revenue, music publishing revenue, miscellaneous revenue, etc.
+- Production and Distribution of films: This segment includes all operations involving films, i.e. distribution to theaters, video release, TV sales, international sales, licensing and partnerships, line production, income from coproduction, etc. - Production and Distribution of TV films and series: This segment covers all operations for TV films and series carried out by subsidiaries of EuropaCorp Television, 95.2%-owned by EuropaCorp.
+This segment's duration of production cycles, funding means and the elements generating the margin are different from the segment "Production and Distribution of films," which justifies the existence of a separate operating segment. - Other: This segment includes all related activities not directly connected to the screening of films in theaters or their broadcasting on TV, i.e. book publishing, advertising revenue, music publishing revenue, miscellaneous revenue, etc.